Whites-ru/repository_parser/README.md

 - *thread_count* - the number of threads used for parsing.
 If the flag is not set, the number of threads will be used equal to the number of processors (virtual) in the system.

 ### Additional info
-The program is written in the Go language using only a standard library and can be assembled for all architectures and operating systems supported by the Go language.
+The program is written in the Go language using a standard library and *github.com/hashicorp/go-version* library.
+Appplication can be assembled for all architectures and operating systems supported by the Go language.

 Examples for building a program:
 1) for Windows operating systems: *go build -ldflags = "-w -s" -o parse_repository.exe*